 Your first meeting

-Why spend hours reading and researching when you can come in for a meeting where we will give you targeted advice, tell you about your options on strategy and recommend the next steps you should take?
+Why spend hours reading and researching when you can arrange a meeting to get targeted advice, discover your options on strategy and consider the next steps you should take?

 The first meeting usually takes one hour.